 You have not learned dynamics unless you know how to integrate numerically whatever dynamical equations you face.
 Sooner or later, you need to implement some finite time-step prescription for integration of the equations of motion (2.7).
-The simplest is the Euler integrator which advances the trajectory by $\delta \tau \times$ velocity at each time step:
+The simplest is the Euler integrator which advances the trajectory by adding a small vector $\delta \tau \times$ velocity at each time step:

-$$x_i \to x_i + v_i(x)\,\delta\tau\,. \tag{2.20}$$
+$$x_i \to x_i + v_i(x)\,\delta\tau\,.\tag{2.21}$$

 This might suffice to get you started, but as soon as you need higher numerical accuracy, you will need something better.
 There are many excellent reference texts and computer programs that can help you learn how to solve differential equations numerically using sophisticated numerical tools, such as pseudo-spectral methods or implicit methods.
+If you are interested in Hamiltonian flows you might want to implement a symplectic integrator of type discussed in appendix A19.2.1.
 If a 'sophisticated' integration routine takes days and gobbles up terabits of memory, you are using brain-damaged high level software.
 Try writing a few lines of your own Runge-Kutta code in some mundane everyday language.
 While you absolutely need to master the requisite numerical methods, this is neither the time nor the place to expound upon them; how you learn them is your business.
 And if you have developed some nice routines for solving problems in this text or can point another student to some, let us know.